arcuru/eideticadb/docs/src/internal/core_components/entry.md

 Currently, entries that don't modify the reserved `_settings` subtree (identified by `constants::SETTINGS`) include metadata containing references to the current settings subtree tips.
 This allows for efficient verification of settings in sparse checkout scenarios without requiring traversal of the entire history graph.

-Metadata is serialized as a `KVOverWrite` CRDT with the reserved `_settings` key (from `constants::SETTINGS`) containing the JSON string of the settings subtree tips.

 ```mermaid
 classDiagram
     class EntryBuilder {